Bluest Flame

 "Bluest Flame" is a song by American singer Selena Gomez and American record producer Benny Blanco.
-It appears as the eight track on Gomez and Blanco's collaborative studio album, I Said I Love You First.
+It appears on Gomez and Blanco's 2025 collaborative studio album, I Said I Love You First.
 The song was written by Gomez, Benny Blanco, Charli XCX, Cashmere Cat, and Dylan Brady, and produced by Benny Blanco, Cashmere Cat, Dylan Brady and Bart Schoudel.
 An official remix of “Bluest Flame” by DJ Sliink appears on the album's deluxe edition.
-“Bluest Flame” received a nomination for Best Dance Pop Recording at the 68th Annual Grammy Awards, becoming Selena's third nomination.
+“Bluest Flame” received a nomination for Best Dance Pop Recording at the 68th Annual Grammy Awards, becoming Gomez's third nomination and Blanco’s twelfth nomination.

 Background

 In the narrated edition of Gomez and Blanco's album, I Said I Love You First, made available through Gomez's official store on March 23, 2025, Gomez explained that "Bluest Flame" came together with Charli XCX, whom she praised as "the coolest", following their earlier work with Benny Blanco on "Same Old Love", and characterized the track as a spontaneous, upbeat song meant to "put on and dance".